 How Do You Get Free or Discounted Products in Exchange for Reviews?

 There are quite a few websites out there that were offering free or discounted products in exchange for a product review.
 It has been a great way to get things that you need or want at extremely low prices.
-The company sends you the product and your provide your feedback on it.
+The company sends you the product, and you provide your feedback on it.

 The two sites that I have been using for a while now are AMZ Review Trader and SnagShout.
 They are both fantastic sites that are still operating, even though the rules have changed.